agronholm/redis-anyio/docs/contributing.rst

 When you make a pull request against the main AnyIO codebase, Github runs the AnyIO test suite against your modified code.
 Before making a pull request, you should ensure that the modified code passes tests locally.
 To that end, the use of tox_ is recommended.
 The default tox run first runs ``pre-commit`` and then the actual test suite.

-To run the checks on all environments in parallel, invoke tox with ``tox -p``.
+.. note:: Do not use ``tox -p`` (parallel mode) when running against multiple tox
+    environments, as the integration tests cannot be safely run against the same server.

 To build the documentation, run ``tox -e docs`` which will generate a directory named ``build`` in which you may view the formatted HTML documentation.